GitHub For The Real World

 1. Git Simulation Game:

-Task: Each pair will perform the following actions using Git commands in a terminal:
+Task: Each pair will perform the following actions using Git commands in a terminal or with Source Control:

-- Make further changes on the feature branch and commit them.
+• Make changes on the feature branch and commit them.

-Bonus: For advanced learners, introduce concepts like pull requests and remote repositories.
+Bonus: For advanced learners, you can experiment with concepts like pull requests and remote repositories.
 Students can simulate pushing their changes to a remote repository and creating pull requests for review and merging.

 Conclusion